 Top 3 features:

 - Good for people who want full medical cover for most treatments.
-All of Allianz' policies cover nearly every necessary hospital treatment including pregnancy.
+All of Allianz Care Australia's policies cover nearly every necessary hospital treatment including pregnancy.

 - Good for people who appreciate customer support.
-Allianz Global Assistance has been helping travellers for over 30 years and maintains a 24/7 helpline if you need assistance.
+Allianz Care Australia has been helping travellers for over 30 years and maintains a 24/7 helpline if you need assistance.

 - Beware if you don't need full cover.
 If you are young, healthy and single, you may not need a policy that covers pregnancy, cancer and heart surgery.

-Allianz is one of the largest insurance companies in the world, operating in 66 countries around the globe.
-The division of Allianz that offers health insurance to overseas visitors is called Allianz Global Assistance.
+The Allianz Group is one of the largest insurance companies in the world, operating in 66 countries around the globe.
+The division that offers health insurance to overseas visitors is called Allianz Care Australia.

 It was born in 1983 as a company called Worldcare, when its founder struggled to safely bring his son home from overseas.

-It has since joined the Allianz Group and specialises in helping people travel safely with products like Overseas Visitor Health Cover (OVHC), Overseas Student Health Cover (OSHC), roadside assistance, travel insurance, emergency home assistance and more.
+It specialises in helping people travel safely with products like Overseas Visitor Health Cover (OVHC), Overseas Student Health Cover (OSHC), roadside assistance, travel insurance, emergency home assistance and more.

-Allianz offers three streams of cover to different types of visitors: students, workers and travellers.
-Each of these groups has slightly different needs and Allianz' policies cater to them accordingly.
+Allianz Care Australia offers three streams of cover to different types of visitors: students, workers and travellers.
+Each of these groups has slightly different needs and Allianz Care Australia's policies cater to them accordingly.

 Here are the options available to all types of visitors: